Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits: Discussion of topological protection

+Here we demonstrate two key features of our braiding circuits that imply their suitability for topological protection: (1) Any pre-existing error strings grow/shrink by at most a constant factor that is independent of code distance.
+(2) The probability that a noisy implementation of our braiding circuit introduces error strings of size $l$ is proportional to $e^{-l/l_0}$ in the limit of large $l$.
+Here $l_0$ is a constant, independent of code distance, that depends on details of the braiding circuit.

-\nin Now we investigate fault tolerance of the braiding circuit.
-We first consider the constant depth local quantum circuit $\mathcal{LU}$.
-These are also referred to as \textit{locality-preserving unitaries} \cite{Beverland:2016bi, Bravyi:2013dx}), and are protected logical gates since the `light cone' \cite{Lieb_Robinson} bounds the propagation of the pre-existing errors.
+To understand the above statements, we first consider the constant depth local quantum circuits, denoted $\mathcal{LU}$.
+These are strictly \textit{locality-preserving unitaries} \cite{Beverland:2016bi, Bravyi:2013dx}.
+They are protected logical gates since the `light cone' \cite{Lieb_Robinson} bounds the propagation of the pre-existing errors.
+In other words, any pre-existing error string can grow by a length that is bounded by the depth of the circuit, while any errors in the circuit itself can lead to new error strings whose length is also bounded by the depth of the circuit.
+Since the depth is constant, independent of code distance, such circuits are inherently fault-tolerant.

-The permutation $\mathcal{P}_\sigma$ used in our scheme belongs to a specific class that we can refer to as a \textit{connectivity-preserving isomorphism} (CPI).
-While the CPI can permute qubits over long distances, it preserves the local connectivity of the underlying lattice structure of the codes (and Hamiltonian).
+The permutation $\mathcal{P}_\sigma$ used in our scheme is more non-trivial, and lies at the heart of why we are able to circumvent various no-go theorems on locality-preserving unitaries \cite{Beverland:2016bi, Bravyi:2013dx}.
+Neverthless, the statements (1) and (2) above continue to hold.
+The reason is that the permutations that appear in our circuits are not generic types of permutations -- they belong to a specific class of permutations that we refer to as \textit{connectivity-preserving isomorphisms} (CPI).
+While a CPI can permute qubits over long distances, it preserves the local connectivity of the underlying lattice structure of the codes (and Hamiltonian).
 More concretely, for a pair of neighboring vertices $v_1$ and $v_2$ in the original lattice (triangulation) and the permuted vertices $\sigma(v_1), \sigma(v_2)$, the edge $e[v_1, v_2]$ connecting the original vertices $v_1$ and $v_2$ is exactly transformed to the new edge connecting the new vertices, i.e., $\mathcal{P}_\sigma: e[v_1, v_2] \longmapsto e[\sigma(v_1), \sigma(v_2)]$, which has length of $\mathcal{O}(1)$ and hence remains local.